Adjective-Object/markdown-live/README.md

 | macOS       | `~/Library/Preferences`
 | Windows     | `~/AppData/markdown-live`

+e.g. on Linux, the file would be at `~/.config/markdown-live/user-markdown.css`

 If `$HOME` is unset on Linux or macOS, `/var/local/markdown-live` will be used instead.